2i2c-org/infrastructure/docs/topic/monitoring-alerting/alerting.md

 This severity level is what determines how quickly you should respond to the alert and translates into the priority of the incident created in PagerDuty.
 It does this by running an [Event Orchestration](https://support.pagerduty.com/main/docs/event-orchestration) after an incident is created.
-The Event Orchestration sets an incident priority based on the severity label of the alert that triggered the incident.
+The Event Orchestration sets a priority based on the severity label of the alert that triggered it.

 ```{important}
 - `P1`:`take immediate action` (a community currently affected and experiencing an outage)